nymtech/docs/content/run-nym-nodes/mixnodes.md

 The right thing to do in this situation is `nym-mixnode init --host 10.126.5.7 --announce-host 36.68.243.18 --layer 1`.

 This will bind the mixnode to the available host `10.126.5.7`, but announce the mixnode's public IP to the directory server as `36.68.243.18`.
 It's up to you as a node operator to ensure that your public and private IPs match up properly.

+#### What layer should I use?

+We are running a mixnet that's 3 layers deep for our testnet.
+Have a look at the [Nym testnet dashboard](https://dashboard.nymtech.net) and slot yourself into layer 1, 2, or 3.

 We are currently working to eliminate the need for you to choose a layer - the system itself will soon do the job automatically.